S

 3 Pros And Cons Of Owning A Swedish Vallhund

-Fun and playful!
-Swedish Vallhunds love to run, jump and play.
+Fun and playful.
+Swedish Vallhunds love to run, jump, and play.
 These dogs are a great choice for active families that spend a lot of time outside.Nipping instinct.
 Vallhund puppies have a strong herding instinct that needs to be managed by an experienced trainer.
 If you don’t know what you’re doing, you may end up with a dog that likes to bite ankles.
 Luckily, this can be counteracted with straightforward guidance and positive attention.

-Expert watchdogs!
+Expert watchdogs.
 Vallhunds are incredibly sensitive and alert dogs that can hear everything within their immediate radius.
 These dogs are great watchdogs that love to communicate with their owners.Social anxiety.
 Swedish Vallhunds are social dogs, but they are also very wary of danger.
 Vallhunds should be socialized early to make sure they feel comfortable around other people and their pets.

-Family-oriented!
+Family-oriented.
 Swedish Vallhunds are herding dogs, so they love the idea of keeping the family together.
-These pups love to hang out for family events like movie nights.Extra shedding.
+These pups love to hang out at family events like movie nights.Extra shedding.
 Vallhunds have thick winter coats that keep them warm while they herd cattle in the early mornings.
 However, those same coats also tend to shed a lot; to take good care of your dog, you’ll need to brush them frequently and keep the area vacuumed.

 History Of The Breed